 The Institute for Composer Diversity was founded within the School of Music at the State University of New York at Fredonia.
-They published an analysis of Orchestra Seasons for 2019/20 that includes data from 120 orchestras.
 Their analysis looks at representation of composers from underrepresented racial, ethnic, or cultural heritages in addition to gender.

 I have used the ICD’s analysis frequently in my analysis of top classical playlists on streaming services because of its recency, and the depth and breadth of the composer demographics it studied.
 Notably, it is the only big study I found (before the release of the DONNE 2020/21 study) that examined race in addition to gender and whether composers are living.